1-DEMORA-1/papermc-onlinemode-fix/README.md

 [<img src="https://user-images.githubusercontent.com/21148213/121807008-8ffc6700-cc52-11eb-96a7-2f6f260f8fda.png" alt="" width="150">](https://www.jetbrains.com)

-[JetBrains](https://www.jetbrains.com/), creators of the IntelliJ IDEA, supports Delta with one of their [Open Source Licenses](https://www.jetbrains.com/opensource/).
-IntelliJ IDEA is the recommended IDE for working with Delta, and most of the Delta team uses it.
+[JetBrains](https://www.jetbrains.com/), creators of the IntelliJ IDEA, supports Paper with one of their [Open Source Licenses](https://www.jetbrains.com/opensource/).
+IntelliJ IDEA is the recommended IDE for working with Paper, and most of the Paper team uses it.

 All our sponsors!
 [![Sponsor Image](https://raw.githubusercontent.com/PaperMC/papermc.io/data/sponsors.png)](https://papermc.io/sponsors)